 Today’s innovative technologies allow for highly esthetic orthodontic options, such as clear (ceramic) braces, and lingual braces, which are braces that are placed on the back of the teeth (by the tongue and palate) and hence entirely invisible.
 Another option for many adult patients is Invisalign®, is which is a series of custom made aligners that gradually move teeth into proper alignment.
 Aside from being highly aesthetic, these various options are also considerably comfortable, as technology has greatly advanced with patient comfort in mind.

 Aside from aesthetics, an even more important factor driving the increase in adult orthodontics is dental health.
 A common issue such as excessive crowding of teeth can lead to difficulty in cleaning and maintaining them, which can ultimately result in problems such as tooth decay and periodontal disease (gum problems).
 Other issues such as excessive spacing, misalignment, or bite problems can lead to uneven wear over time potentially causing weak or compromised teeth or even difficulty chewing.
-Orthodontics may also be necessary to move teeth into their proper positions before restorative dentistry (such as dental implants) can be accomplished.
+Orthodontics may also be necessary to move teeth into their proper positions before restorative dentistry (such as getting a dental implant) can be accomplished.

 Many adults find that their teeth begin to shift later in life.
 I often see patients in their late teens or early twenties who are experiencing a shifting of their teeth, or adults who tell me that their teeth were always straight but recently began moving.
 I remind patients that every part of our body shifts and changes with age, and our teeth are no exception.
 I also frequently see many adult patients for orthodontic retreatments, such as a patient who may have had braces as a child and was not so diligent with their retainers, or who did not fully complete their treatment the first time around.
 Fortunately adult orthodontics can remedy these situations.